An Unaware Cosmos

 The history of art, music, and literature through the ages is rife with works rooted in their respective cultural mythologies; in contrast, the influence of science and mathematics on the arts has been primarily theoretical in nature (e.g., the overtone series and musical temperament, the golden ratio in ancient Greek architecture, tessellations in Moorish tile work, or the introduction of perspective in Renaissance painting).
 Only during the past half-century or so have such paradigms—as manifestations of objective reality—served as a basis for artistic expression.

-While my own work has regularly drawn upon models and metaphors from mathematics and the sciences as a reflection of the natural world, in more recent years—and in part as a response to the preponderance of works that extol the pervasive mythologies of our present culture—I have become increasingly compelled to create a work that pays homage to those freethinkers who have devoted their lives to the pursuit of truth, many of whom suffered persecution and punishment by the authorities of their respective eras.
+While my own work has regularly drawn upon models and metaphors from mathematics and the sciences as an expression of the natural world, I have become increasingly compelled in recent years—in part as a response to the preponderance of works that extol the pervasive mythologies of our present culture—to create a work that pays homage to those freethinkers who have devoted their lives to the pursuit of truth, many of whom suffered persecution and punishment by the authorities of their respective eras.
 In that spirit, An Unaware Cosmos was conceived as a celebration of humankind’s quest for knowledge through empiricism and critical inquiry, as well as a rebuke of the tribalism, superstition, and sophistry that continue to characterize much of our society well into the 21st century.
-Scientists, philosophers, writers, and political figures including Baruch Spinoza, Thomas Paine, Thomas Jefferson, Charles Darwin, Friedrich Nietzsche, Mark Twain, Albert Einstein, Bertrand Russell, Stephen Jay Gould, and Carl Sagan are among those who have inspired the varied works in this cycle.
 Concepts relating to cosmology, evolutionary biology, and genetics—as well as aspects of materialism, existentialism, humanism, and other nontheistic philosophies—have informed this modular work for mixed chamber ensembles.

-The entire cycle will eventually comprise two-dozen individual modules for various combinations of instruments; the mutable arrangement of these modules is intended to explore a variety of relationships—timbral, spatial, conceptual, structural—both within and between modules.
-In performance, music from these various modules is fragmented, dislocated, suspended, disrupted, and penetrated, often in unpredictable ways.
-This modular, non-teleological approach to form is derived from an Eternalist temporal model, whereby all events theoretically exist simultaneously as opposed to sequentially; thus any given realization of An Unaware Cosmos is simply one of a potentially limitless number of ways the work may unfold.
-Applying this concept to the perception of musical form suggests that our teleological approach to listening is the result of centuries-old cultural biases, which themselves have been called into question by recent generations of composers.
+The entire cycle comprises sixteen individual modules for various combinations of instruments; the mutable arrangement of which is intended to explore a variety of relationships—timbral, spatial, conceptual, structural—both within and between modules.
+In performance, music from these distinct modules is fragmented, dislocated, suspended, disrupted, and penetrated, often in unpredictable ways.
+This approach to form suggests an Eternalist temporal model, whereby all possible events theoretically exist, while our ability to experience them is restricted to the present moment; thus any given realization of An Unaware Cosmos is simply one of a potentially limitless number of ways the work may unfold.
+Applying this concept to the listening experience challenges our teleological assumptions regarding musical form, which are themselves the result of centuries-old cultural biases.

 An Unaware Cosmos was supported in part by a fellowship from the Institute for the Advancement of the Arts at the University of North Texas.